canitry/RenderingJournal/cse168finalproject.md

 ![](FinalProject/interfaceImage)

-`precomp on` has been added to `.test` file (default is off) as a command to add to `.test` files to determine whether there should be precomputation and relighting for the scene or not.
+Parsing for `precomp on` has been added to `SceneLoader` (default is off) as a command to add to `.test` files to determine whether there should be precomputation and relighting for the scene or not.

 I have also implemented basic relighting from a few point lights as can be viewed in the demo video below.